 An intellectual property right obtained in Malta can also be registered at an international level with the World Intellectual Property Organization (WIPO).
-The main requirement for obtaining world recognition of a Maltese trademark or other IP right is to first have it registered in Malta.
+The main requirement for obtaining world recognition of trademarks in Malta or other IP right is to first have it registered in Malta.

 Intellectual property in the commercial sector in Malta

 As seen above, the Commercial Law and Civil Law in Malta also contain provisions related to the protection of intellectual property rights.
 One of the most important aspects related to the protection of IP is by creating a holding company in Malta used for holding various intellectual property rights.
 Holding companies are very advantageous from a taxation point of view, as they can obtain different tax exemptions and deductions on the royalties incomes they obtain.

 Prior to 2007, Malta had a specific regime for International Trading Companies, however, after this year, a company created for the purpose of owning intellectual property rights can be incorporated as a limited liability company with a very low share capital (approximately EUR 1,200) and benefit from the corporate tax applicable in Malta.